TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 ## YouTube Music resume
 * Resume can be performed in case the custom [YouTube Music player](https://github.com/KoljaWindeler/ytube_music_player) integration is used.
 And only when YouTube music was started using that custom integration (which is quite easy now with the changes to the media panel)

+### Version 2.4.3 - 9 May 2022
+#### 🐛 Bug fixes
+* Volume restore and turning off players with screen which were not playing was performed too soon

 ### Version 2.4.2 - 8 May 2022
 #### 🌟 Improvements
 * Changes some more service calls to the new 2022.5 versions